keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 <!-- シミュレータの有用性 -->
-To accelerate the research and development of application-aware dynamic interconnects that control packet flow in response to the communication patterns of applications, some interconnect simulator that allows users to to conduct systematic investigation of clusters with diverse topologies and parameters is vitally demanded.
+To accelerate the research and development of application-aware dynamic interconnects that control packet flow in response to the communication patterns of applications, an interconnect simulator that allows users to conduct systematic investigation of clusters with diverse topologies and parameters is vitally demanded.
 A wide spectrum of interconnect simulators have been developed with different focus and purpose until today.
-However, existing simulators mostly focused on static interconnects and few researches have been done to simulate dynamic and application-aware interconnects.
+However, existing simulators mostly focused on static interconnects and little research have been done to simulate dynamic and application-aware interconnects.

 <!-- この論文でつくるシミュレータ -->